AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 K2 | Nothing | Nothing
 K3 | Nothing | Nothing

+### Mod Duo web editor

+You can use the Mod Duo web editor to create a virtual pedalboard, to select and adjust an existing pedalboard, edit it to your needs and save it.

+For in-depth explanation, please refer to [wiki](https://wiki.moddevices.com/wiki/MOD_Web_GUI_User_Guide)

+---
+**NOTE**

+You need a html5 compatible browser to use the web editor.
+In practice you can use stable versions of Chrome, Firefox and Safari.

+---

 ### Puredata mode

 In this mode you can select the pd patch and load it